-- 1. identify, explain, and discuss the welfare effects and trade patterns arising when a country opens up to trade according to different trade models, including the Ricardian model, the Heckscher-Ohlin model, the Specific-Factors Model, and models based on economies of scale. - 2. identify, explain, and discuss how factors of production will move internationally and within a country between industries if allowed to do so. - 3. report what information is provided by empirical findings in international trade, e.g. the Leontieff Paradox.
+1. describe the welfare effects and trade patterns arising when a country opens up for trade according to different trade models, including the Ricardian model, the Heckscher-Ohlin model, the Specific-Factors Model, and models based on economies of scale.
+2. explain how factors of production will move internationally and within a country between industries if allowed to do so.

+3. match theoretical predictions with empirical findings in international trade, e.g. the Leontief Paradox.